Keyboard shortcuts

 7.3 Gossip Neighbor

-Devices forwarding your traffic observe encrypted metadata.
+Devices forwarding traffic may observe protected metadata.

 7.4 Network Observer